When Do You Have To File An FBAR?

 The Bank Secrecy Act was passed by Congress in 1970, and the Foreign Accounts Tax Compliance Act was passed by Congress in 2010.
-These laws require US citizens who own foreign bank accounts, mutual funds, or trusts to the Financial Crimes Enforcement Network (FinCEN) which is a division of the US Department of the Treasury.
+These laws require US citizens who own foreign bank accounts, mutual funds, or trusts to file disclosures with the Financial Crimes Enforcement Network (FinCEN), a division of the US Department of the Treasury.
 These reports must be filed annually on or before June 30 of the year following the account opening.

 (Article continues below Infographic)